Akkatecture/Documentation/content/docs/basic_concepts/commands.md

 }
 ```

-> Note that the Money class is merely a value object created to hold the password and do basic validation.
-Read the article regarding value objects for more information.
-Also, you don’t have to use the default Akkatecture `Command<,>` implementation, you can create your own, it merely have to implement the `ICommand<,>` interface.
+> Note that the Money class is merely a `ValueObject`, created to hold the amount of money and to do basic validation.
+In Akkatecture, you don’t have to use the default Akkatecture `Command<,>` implementation to, you can create your own implementation, it merely have to implement the `ICommand<,>` interface.

 A command by itself doesn’t do anything and will be swollowed by the underlying actor as unprocessed.
-To make a command work, you need to implement at least command handler which is responsible for invoking the aggregate's command handler.
+To make a command work, you need to implement a command handler which is responsible for invoking the aggregate's command handler.

 ```csharp